Robert Martin Macon Constellation tenor ( Dolnet M70 )

 a knock.
 They're functional, if perhaps a little industrial in design.

-I wasn't pleased to see that the low B and Bb guards each have one of
+I wasn't pleased to see that the low B and Bb guards each have one

-pad - or remove the key beforehand (as opposed to the other screws which
+under the key pad - or remove the key beforehand (as opposed to

-can be removed from the 'outside').
-It's not a complaint as such, just
+the other screws which can be removed from the 'outside').
+It's

-a grumble - it makes it a right royal pain the get the guards off and
+not a complaint as such, just a grumble - it makes it a right royal

-on in a hurry.
+pain to get the guards off and on in a hurry.

 The bottom bow joint is soldered, and fitted with a rather nicely patterned